The relay mesh fans out a room's three channels: state, input, and event.

 You have authoritative-server multiplayer: rooms, ticks, a server world, and

-players sending inputs and receiving snapshots.
-Real-time
+players that send inputs and receive snapshots.
+Examples: real-time

-.io games,
+.io

-client directly.
+client.
 See Netcode (Unity).

 Use data when…